PriyaKamala/Data-Analysis-using-Python/README.md

 7:Calculating a correlation Matrix which indicates the Correlation Coefficient between the various fields 8:Visualizing the results of our Analysis using Seaborn and Matplotlib packages.

-Please refer the 'Data Analysis using Python Notebook' for detailed explanation and visualizations.
+Please refer the 'Covid 19 Data Analysis Notebook' for detailed explanation and visualizations.